 Perhaps interest causes the difference, but that too seems implausible to me.
 A political intermezzo: I too am against large income differences and against poverty, but I see progressive taxation, education, mitigation of trade barriers, and investments in the energy resources of the future as the appropriate means against these.
 Not the abolition of interest.

-And certainly not the abolition of money creation - if at all possible, but I don’t think so.
+And certainly not the abolition of money creation - if at all possible (this link in Dutch), but I don’t think so.

 I can never remember those Latin expressions, partly because my 1968-1969 grammar school adventure failed miserably after only one year, so I continued not learning Latin.
 But I can look them up: